lakevalor/lakevalor/README.md

 ## about me

-hi im capri,, i also go by deimos and venus ,, intersex trans gay guy, i use he/it and i lauuv my bf blake
+hi im orion,, intersex trans gay guy, i use he/it and i lauuv my bf blake

 im autistic, i have general issues with socializing,, i like whisps / party chat the best if you wanna talk to me.

 dont flirt with me at all if you arent my boyfriend and dont friend me if youre under 14. i dont like interacting with middle schoolers

-i have a big obsession with team galactic and space. i luuuv space
+i have a big obsession with team galactic and space. i luuuv space,, i also REALLY like lady gaga, i mainly make sites (html sites) for funsies

 PLEASE ASK ME ABOUT TEAM GALACTIC OR SPACE OR MYTHOLOGY!!!